Circassian genocide: Resettlement

-Areas settled by Circassians
+Areas settled by Circassian exiles

 Balkans

 In 1861–1862 alone, in the Danube Vilayet, there were 41,000 Circassian refugee families.
 By the end of the process, there were around 250,000 Circassians in the Balkans, accounting for 5 to 7 percent of the total Balkan population, on top of the earlier arrival of 100,000 Crimean Tatars that Balkan populations had just recently had to absorb.